 Oahu is an island of adventure: surfing big waves, diving colorful reefs, and hiking across towering ridges may come to mind first- but have you thought of visiting Hawaii to be adventurous with your food?
 Oahu’s culinary scene is like nowhere else, with roots in its Polynesian history combined with both Western and Eastern influences.
 I spent a week discovering the best restaurants and dining experiences on Oahu, including the 2018 Hawaii Food and Wine Festival, Sustainable Farm-to-Table Meals, and even Local Food Trucks.

-A Hawaiian Airlines Dining Experience at 30,000 feet
+A Hawaiian Airlines First Class Dining Experience at 30,000 feet

-My culinary adventure began aboard Hawaiian Airline’s nonstop service from San Diego International Airport, where the amenities in the First Class cabin had me actually wishing the flight was longer!
+My culinary adventure began aboard Hawaiian Airline’s nonstop service from San Diego International Airport on the Airbus A330, where the amenities in the First Class cabin had me actually wishing the flight was longer!
 With lie-flat seats and seemingly endless entertainment options, every detail of the experience is made to feel personal and comfortable.
 Friendly faces of the flight attendants warmly greeted me and I instantly felt “Hawaii” as soon as I stepped foot onto the plane.

 Hawaiian Airlines chooses chefs to design a menu for the meal service in First Class, and I was lucky enough to be treated to Chef Lee Anne Wong’s watermelon and feta salad and a main course of slow roasted beef with vegetable couscous.
 The best thing about trying Chef Lee Anne Wong’s menu aboard our flight to Hawaii is that once on the island, we would be visiting her own restaurant as well as experience a private dinner prepared by her.
 More on this below.